awtrix/AWTRIX2.0-Docs/en-en/settings.md

 Adjusts the volume of the connected DFPlayer.

 **Timezone Offset (UTC)**
 This sets the difference to the UTC time zone.
+Enter 0 to use the local time from your running operating system.

 ### Communication